pace-neutrons/Horace/documentation/user_docs/docs/manual/Cutting_data_of_interest_from_SQW_files_and_objects.rst

     However, it is advised that besides ``u`` and ``v`` arguments are passed as key-value pairs.

-    Alternatively you may define some parameters initally, and define others
+    Alternatively you may define some parameters initially, and define others
     programmatically:

     .. code-block:: matlab